muxinc/media-chrome/README.md

 ## Documentation

-Visit the [official documentation for Media Chrome](https://media-chrome.org/en/get-started) for the latest up-to-date usage instructions.
+Visit the [official documentation for Media Chrome](https://media-chrome.org/docs) for the latest up-to-date usage instructions.

-You can find the [current release candidate documentation here.](https://v1.media-chrome.org/en/get-started)
+You can find the [documentation for v0.x of media-chrome here.](https://v0.media-chrome.org/en/get-started)

 ## Examples